 If the drawer(s) still seems to “stick” and not glide well after you have applied the wax, you may need to sand it and the drawer slides really well to give it a nice smooth surface.
 If that still doesn’t help, the problem is bigger and there is most likely something wrong with the structure.
 For example, if someone had a bunch of heavy books or heavy tools in the drawers and they sat there for years-and-years it is likely the wood formed to that heaviness which caused warping and small breaks or tears in the wood.
 Sometimes you can fix these problem with glue and sanding, other times they need to be replaced, especially if you can see that visible warping has occurred.

 I recommend keeping a candlestick or tealight in one of the drawers of these pieces so you can quickly reapply the wax if any of the drawers start to act stubborn!

 Thank you so much for stopping by for #TuesdayTipsWithFallon!
-Make sure you tune in each week for a new tip!
+Make sure you tune in every other week for a new tip!
 If you want to save this blog post, just pin it to your Pinterest page and/or feel free to share it elsewhere.
-Don’t forget to tune in to my Facebook page tomorrow to read about my #WomenInBusinessWednesday!!
 Thanks again!
 Happy restoring!!

 *Please note, this blog post contains affiliate links.